 Section 2.1.
 Mission Statement.
 The Journal seeks to promote academic discourse on legislation and the legislative process by publications, symposia, and related events.
 The Journal’s interest in the legislative process focuses on federal legislation or on legislation of obvious and significant national concern.

 Section 2.2.
-Non-Partisan.
+Non-Partisan Journal with Commitment to Bipartisanship.
 Journal publications and events shall not have any party affiliation.
 Further, the Journal shall not campaign on behalf of or against any candidate for public office.
 Notwithstanding the foregoing, Journal events may be co-sponsored with partisan organizations.
+The Journal will also be bi-partisan in seeking to publish articles from both Republican and Democratic viewpoints, especially when selecting articles by Members of Congress or other lawmakers.
+This is not to be construed as a limitation to those parties, however; the Journal remains open to third-party viewpoints as well.

 ARTICLE 3 – CALENDAR